KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 $$\int_{t_i}^{t_i+h}f(x)dx \approx hf(t_{i+1}) = P(x)$$

-Using polynimial interpolation theory, given that $P$ is the unique polynomial of degree less than $s$ that approximates $f$ with a smooth interpolating function with $s$ distinct nodes, then there exists some value $C$ such that
+Using polynimial interpolation theory [8], given that $P$ is the unique polynomial of degree less than $s$ that approximates $f$ with a smooth interpolating function with $s$ distinct nodes, then there exists some value $C$ such that

 $$\left|f(x) - p(x)\right| \le Ch^s$$